Pierre-vh/NML/README.md

 # NML

-NML, for Node Markup Language is a XML-Like language capable of storing tree made of nodes (c++ classes).
+NML (Node Markup Language) is a XML-Like language capable of storing trees.
-It is fully extensible, as long as your data can be stored in this format.

-For now there is not documentation.
-If you want me to add one, feel free to ask me.
-Contact me : pierre.vanhoutryve@gmail.com

 Example of code :
 ```